Evolution of perturbed long nonlinear plane, ring and hybrid surface waves

 the next time step, $\eta^{n+1}$, is given as

-where
+where { }

-We choose this time-stepping scheme for its preferable local truncation error of $O(\Delta t^5)$ and simple implementation.

-The 2D Boussinesq equations are then solved using the method presented by \citet{ES, SSL} to deal with the two separate time derivatives in (\ref{Bouss2}).
+The 2D Boussinesq--Peregrine equations are solved using the method presented by \citet{ES, SSL} to deal with the two separate time derivatives in (\ref{Bouss2}).
 This is done by introducing a new variable $q$ such that $q = \nabla \cdot \mathbf{u}_t$.
-Upon taking the divergence of (\ref{Bouss2}) a third coupled equation is generated and gives the new system of equations with an additional auxiliary equation as
+Upon taking the divergence of (\ref{Bouss2}), a third coupled equation is generated, and this gives the following new system of equations with an additional auxiliary equation:

-At each time step the auxiliary equation (\ref{qeqn}) is factorised into the form $Lq = d$, which in Fourier space with flat bottom topography is efficiently inverted to calculate $q$ \citep{SSL} and is then used in the simultaneous time stepping of (\ref{NBouss1}) and (\ref{NBouss2}).
-The system (\ref{NBouss1})-(\ref{qeqn}) is therefore rewritten in Fourier space as
+{ At each time step, the auxiliary equation (\ref{qeqn}) is inverted to find $q$, which can be efficiently done in Fourier space, see \citet{SSL} for details.
+The data for $q$ is then used in the simultaneous time stepping of (\ref{NBouss1}) and (\ref{NBouss2}). }